 The Grant is allocated according to the number of children meeting the following criteria:

-- Pupils recorded in the January 2018 school census who were eligible for the service child premium since the January 2013 census as well as those recorded as a service child for the first time on the January 2018 school census. (allocation of £300 per pupil 2018-19)
+- Pupils recorded in the January 2019 school census who were eligible for the service child premium since the January 2013 census as well as those recorded as a service child for the first time on the January 2019 school census.

 This money is allocated to initiatives to ensure pupils reach their full potential, both academically and socially.